Best telescopes for seeing planets in 2024

 The bottom line

-The Skymax-180 PRO is mounted on a robust HEQ5 PRO equatorial mount, specifically crafted to handle substantial weights for optimal precision and stability.
-This setup is perfect for various photography applications, such as detailed planetary and lunar imaging and capturing images of various deep-sky objects.
+The Sky-Watcher Skymax-180 PRO is mounted on a robust HEQ5 PRO equatorial mount, which is built to handle heavy weights for ideal stability and precision.
+It's also designed to take detailed planetary and lunar images and capturing plenty of deep-sky objects.

-If you plan to purchase another telescope in the future, it is beneficial to 'over-mount' the scope.
-This means choosing a mount rated for a heavier payload than the telescope you currently have so that you won't have to upgrade the mount in the future.
+If you plan on purchasing another telescope in the future, it is beneficial to 'over-mount' the scope.
+This means choosing a mount rated for a heavier payload than the telescope you currently have, so that you won't have to upgrade the mount in the future — the Skymax-180 PRO's mount is a great contender.
 It will also provide additional stability, especially at higher magnifications.

 Many visual observers and astrophotographers favor the Skymax-180 PRO paired with the HEQ5 PRO mount.
 This versatile and robust combination is suitable for a variety of applications, making it an excellent all-in-one choice.